fwum/fwum/bugs.md

-- Operation parsing ignores parens
+- Operation parsing with parens segfaults for seemingly no reason
 - Operations that start with a function call are not parsed